EconPapers

 Economics Working Papers from Department of Economics and Business, Universitat Pompeu Fabra

-Abstract: For most of the postwar period, Europe’s capital markets remained largely closed to international capital flows.
+Abstract: For most of the post-war period, Europe’s capital markets remained largely closed to international capital flows.
 This paper explores the costs of this policy.
-Using the familiar event-study methodology, we examine the extent to which restrictions of current and capital account convertibility affected stock returns.
-We find that the delayed introduction of full currency convertibility increased the cost of capital.
+Using an event-study methodology, I examine the extent to which restrictions of current and capital account convertibility affected stock returns.
+The delayed introduction of full currency convertibility increased the cost of capital.
 Also, a string of measures designed to reduce capital mobility before the ultimate collapse of the Bretton Woods System had considerable negative effects.
-These findings demonstrate that the introduction of capital controls can impose significant costs.
+These findings offer an explanation for the mounting evidence suggesting that capital account liberalization facilitates growth.

 Keywords: Cost of capital; liberalization; current account; capital account; convertibility (search for similar items in EconPapers)